-From the back cover: How can you prevent bugs from creeping into your programs--even before you begin writing code?
+From the back cover: How can you prevent bugs from creeping into your programs, even before you begin writing code?
 What practices separate debugging gods from the mere mortals?
-Debugging Applications describes a powerful, Windows-focused methodology for debugging on the offensive--stating at the requirements phase--so you catch and fix bugs at the source, before customers ever see your software.
-Expert bugslayer John Robbins reveals lethally effective real-world techniques for resolving just about any debugging problem--from memory bugs and disappearing threads to the hairiest multithreaded deadlock.
+Debugging Applications describes a powerful, Windows-focused methodology for debugging on the offensive, starting at the requirements phase, so you catch and fix bugs at the source, before customers ever see your software.
+Expert bugslayer John Robbins reveals lethally effective real-world techniques for resolving just about any debugging problem, from memory bugs and disappearing threads to the hairiest multithreaded deadlock.

-A definite must read for any developer who's experienced bugs ranging from simple syntax errors (i.e. '=' in place of '==' when you meant comparison, not assignment) to those who have been screwed by their compiler.
+A definite must read for any developer who's experienced bugs ranging from simple syntax errors (such as '=' in place of '==' when you meant comparison, not assignment) to those who have been screwed by their compiler.